anxk/global-build-notification-plugin/README.md

 <p align="center">
 	<img src="images/configuration-example.png" alt="configuration-example.png"  width=90% height=90%>
 	<p align="center">
-		<em>example</em>
+		<em>Configuration Example</em>
 	</p>
 </p>

-If you configure the plugin just as the example above, when any builds in Jenkins completed (or started), you would receive messages from the endpoint like this:
+If you configure the plugin just as the example above, when a build in Jenkins completed (or started), you will receive messages from the endpoint like this:

 ```json
 {